 4.1.4 Explainer settings.
 We use a distance threshold θ of 0.05 for training all explainers.
-For GCFEXPLAINER, we set the teleportation probability $\tau = 0.1$ and tune α , the weight between individual coverage and gain of coverage, from {0, 0.5, 1}.
+Since computing the exact graph edit distance is NP-hard, we apply a state-of-the-art neural approximation algorithm [30].
+For GCFEXPLAINER, we set the teleportation probability $\tau=0.1$ and tune α , the weight between individual coverage and gain of coverage, from $\{0,0.5,1\}$.
 A sensitivity analysis is presented in Section 4.6.
-The number of VRRW iterations M is set to 50000, which is enough for convergence as shown in Section 4.5.
-For baselines, we tune their hyperparameters to achieve the best local counterfactual rates while maintaining an average distance to input graphs that is smaller than the distance threshold θ .
+The number of VRRW iterations M is set to 50000, which is enough for convergence as shown in Section 4.5 For baselines, we tune their hyperparameters to achieve the best local counterfactual rates while maintaining an average distance to input graphs that is smaller than the distance threshold θ .